Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Students will be asked to read, annotate, and analyze articles, such as "Collaborator or Evaluator?," that convey accepted tutorial theories in writing instruction
+1. Students will be asked to read, annotate, and analyze articles, such as "Collaborator or Evaluator?," that convey accepted tutorial theories in reading and writing instruction

-C. Students may also utilize case studies, role play and other written exercises which require them to practice application of tutoring theories and which allow them to learn how to help a student while providing that student the opportunity to retain ownership of his writing and thinking processes
+3. Students may also utilize case studies, role play, and other written exercises which require them to practice application of tutoring theories and which allow them to learn how to help a student while providing that student the opportunity to retain ownership of their reading, writing, and critical thinking processes

 Discipline(s)